OhiaJanny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `tr 'A' 'Z' | tr 'c' 'e'` to replace all characyers A and c from input to Z and e respectively

+Use `tr -d 'c' | tr -d 'C'` to create a script that removes all letters c and C from input